 Residential Homes with Integrated Education & Therapy

-Acorn Group is a family owned company founded by Mathew Bennett.
+Acorn Group was founded by Mathew Bennett, Patron of the NSPCC.
 We are not beholden to any financial investor and are not part of a subsidiary of any company.
 This enables us to focus on the care and development of every young person placed within our services.

 Our Philosophy of Care

 Accepting the accountability for looking after a young person comes with the responsibility for providing multidisciplinary and specialist services.
 Four walls of a children’s home and a staff group is itself not enough to meet the complex changing needs of looked after children.

 Acorn Group’s philosophical approach, therefore, is based on the concept that we strongly believe children and young people need positive engagement and re-enforcement to build effective relationships and resilience.
 Young people require specialist services, services which Acorn provide as standard.
 We believe accepting the accountability for looking after a young person comes with the responsibility for providing multidisciplinary and specialist intervention.